nicolasdao/setup-roo-memory/README.md

 If you feel you have a better way to document changes, then it is very easy to change the instructions for each Roo mode.
 Simply open the `.roo` folder and under each custom mode folder (e.g., `rules-code` for the Code mode), either rewrite the system prompt in the `01-ROO-MEMORY.md` file, or if you simply want to add more details, add a new file (name it whatever you want, but just keep in mind that the way the system prompts are concatenated is by using the files in alphabetical order).
 As for the files under the `llmdocs/` folder, the [`DOC_MAINTENANCE_GUIDE.md`](files/llmdocs/DOC_MAINTENANCE_GUIDE.md:1) contains the instructions the LLM must follow to manage all that content.
 If you feel you want to structure the documentation differently, simply update that document.

-As for the new `🧠 Memory` custom mode, it was created and configured via the `.roomodes` file.
+As for the new `🧠 Memory` and `📝 Changelog` custom modes, they were created and configured via the `.roomodes` file.
+The customization mechanism for the `changelog` mode is similar to the `memory` mode.
 To learn more about this file, please refer to the original Roo Code documentation at https://docs.roocode.com/features/custom-modes.

 ## LICENSE